klkblake/mm/PROTOCOL.md

 Send a message whose data is large enough to require being sent over the data channel.
-The number of parts is capped to 251 as per the same restriction as for TextMessage.
+The number of parts is capped to 251 as per the same restriction as for `TextMessage`.
 Most parts may not appear more than once per message.
 Parts must not be sent before receiving acknowledgement of the message from the server.
 There are currently two part types defined:

-Send a large text message (part_type = 0).
+Send a large text message (`part_type = 0`).
 The message data is encoded the same way as for a normal message.

-Send photos (part_type = 1).
+Send photos (`part_type = 1`).
 The photos are encoded as JPEGs.
 This part may appear multiple times in a message, though it may not be mixed with other part types.